edrex/mGSD/README.md

 ## Still broken

-- [ ] why is refresh sometimes broken?
+- [x] why is refresh sometimes broken?
   - Seems to happen when JS errors arise.
 Keep an eye out and fix them as they come up.
 - [ ] Changing states using mGSD UI doesn't trigger autosave
+  - setTiddlerTag doesn't trigger autosave.
+I think this is by design.
+  - need to call autoSave on each UI action
+  - [ ] toggleTag macro

 - [ ] Add zzMgsdConfig to initial.html

 ## Release tasks